 If you find mudding, there is a very strong chance you have an active termite infestation.

-Do not disturb any white ants you find
+Do not disturb any white ants!

 If you find live termites anywhere near your property, you should do your best not to disturb them.